peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-13 Heist Two Electric Boogaloo.md

 # What Happened?
 ## Heist 2 Preparations
+- Party has one chance tonight to get the wand before tomorrow afternoon when they have to go to the church's potluck, then catch their train in the early evening
 - [[Party/Oz\|Oz]] goes to a local blacksmith and buys 1GP worth of scrap metal for making jewelry
 - [[Party/Hymn\|Hymn]] asks who wants to steal a wand, and everyone raises their hand
 	- Mabel raises the firbolg's disembodied arm